-Upon retirement, death, disability, or separation from service, a participant (or the participant's beneficiary, if applicable) will receive a lump sum amount equal to the value of the participant's vested interest in the participant's account, or to the extent a participant's or beneficiary's account is invested in at least five whole shares of Rent-A-Center, Inc. stock, the participant or beneficiary may elect to receive a distribution in whole shares of such stock, rather than in cash.
-The Plan allows participants to make hardship withdrawals subject to certain limitations, as defined in the Plan document.
-As of December 31, 2017 and 2016, withdrawals of \$9,500 and \$600, respectively, had been requested by participants of the Plan but had not yet been paid.
+Upon retirement, death, disability, or separation from service, a participant (or the participant's beneficiary, if applicable) will receive a lump sum amount equal to the value of the participant's vested interest in the participant's account, or to the extent a participant's or beneficiary's account is invested in at least five whole shares of Rent-A-Center, Inc. common stock, the participant or beneficiary may elect to receive a distribution in whole shares of such stock, rather than in cash.
+The Plan allows participants to make hardship withdrawals subject to certain limitations, as defined in the Plan document, and further modified for provisions included in the Bipartisan Budget Act of 2018.
+As of December 31, 2020 and December 31, 2019, all withdrawals were paid.